| |

 |

-USAF/USAAF INFORMATION Look up pilots and crew members There were thousands of aircraft accidents in early US Air Force history.
+AIRCRAFT ACCIDENTS WORLDWIDE There were thousands of aircraft accidents in early US Air Force history.
 The development of new aircraft, training of new pilots, and all of the factors still causing accidents today, resulted in the loss of thousands of personnel and planes.
-The reports of these accidents were filed with the Air Force Office of
+The reports of these accidents were filed with the Air Force Office

 eventually accumulated and were later converted to microfilm.

-include: aircraft maintenance forms, pilot's statement, witnesses statements,
+that include: aircraft maintenance forms, pilot's statement, witnesses

 |